 Tonight, we celebrate and mark a new beginning.
 To the people of Church of the Ascension, I say this: I have known Liz since we started in ministry back in the early ’80s in the diocese of Newark and then here in New York.
 We have had many great adventures through the years and I trust, many yet to come!
 You chose well.
 Your new rector is a gifted priest, a woman of enormous integrity, humor, intelligence, and creativity.
 A champion for justice.
 She will help you cultivate your gifts and forge new directions.
 And you will have fun doing it.

-Remember to help her balance play with work; family time with Lucy along with her time with you; and when she does a good job, or does something you especially appreciate, tell her.
+Remember to help her balance play with work; family time along with her time with you; and when she does a good job, or does something you especially appreciate, tell her.
 Receiving affirmation is always a good thing.
 Trust and respect each other.
 And be willing to take risks (I suddenly feel like I’m giving a marriage homily — but maybe that isn’t too far off base here).
 I look forward to seeing where you will go in this ministry, together.

 Liz, you are beloved by many, including me, and you are beloved by God.
 God has called you here, to be pastor, leader, preacher, teacher, spiritual guide, and soul worker.
 The two words I would say to you are (and this is absolutely NOT a book reference): lean in.
 What I mean is: lean into your own innate wisdom, into the Spirit’s joy, into the love of friends and family, into your wry sense of humor, into all that brings delight.
 Lean into prayer, as you seek to hear God’s still voice — while leading, unfolding gleaning, and guiding.
 Lean into nature, song, poetry, dance, breaking bread of all kinds … into all the things that feed your soul.
 Lean into the knowledge that you are called by God to be here — as rector.
 In times of challenge, remember to lean into the veracity of that call — and into God’s immeasurable wisdom and grace.
 Finally, lean into this community who has called you, and entrusted themselves to you.
 Together, you will create a new story that is, as yet, unknown.
 Blessings and love on this great day of celebration!
 AMEN